-Budgeto does not offer financial-guidance about how to manage cash in or out of your company.
-Questions such as how to return money to your investors should be discussed with your accountant, financial advisor, mentor, or any other qualified professional.
+Budgeto does not offer financial-guidance on how to manage cash in or out of your company.
+Questions such as how to return money to your investors should be discussed with your accountant, financial adviser, mentor, or any other qualified professional.
 Although we do not provide guidance in this field, here are some suggestions on how to return money received from investors.

 In short, money could be returned to investors as follow: (non exhaustive list)